Tantojutsu

-Tantōjutsu (短刀術) is a Japanese term for a variety of traditional Japanese knife fighting systems that used the tantō (短刀), a knife or dagger.
+Tantōjutsu (短刀術) is a Japanese term for a variety of traditional Japanese knife fighting systems that used the tantō (短刀), as a knife or dagger.
 Historically, many women used a version of the tantō, called the kaiken, for self-defense, but warrior women in pre-modern Japan learned one of the tantōjutsu arts to fight in battle.

 Martial arts that practise tantōjutsu

 Tantō with blunt wooden or plastic blades are used to practice martial arts.
 Metal blades can be used in more advanced training and in demonstrations.
 Styles that use tantō: